Wealth Planning Beyond Your Business

 Beyond basic retirement accounts, owners can access higher contribution limits, flexible plan designs and strategies that allow them to control both timing and taxation in ways employees simply can’t.

-Cash balance plans and other customized retirement vehicles can materially accelerate long-term wealth accumulation, especially during high-income years.
+Cash balance plans and other customized retirement vehicles can accelerate long-term wealth accumulation, especially during high-income years.
+For example, a consulting firm owner earning $500k in profit can contribute $250k+ through a cash balance plan, compared to the $69k total 401(k) limit most employees face.
+That difference compounds significantly over 10-15 years.
 When coordinated properly, they can also smooth taxes across time rather than reacting to them each year.

 The opportunity isn’t just “saving more”.
 It’s saving intentionally.